Deyemi Okanlawon

-Deyemi Okanlawon (born 19 April 1981) is a Nigerian film, television, theatre, and voice actor.
+Deyemi Okanlawon (born 19 April 1981) is a Nigerian actor.
 He was the highest-grossing Nollywood actor of 2020 and 2021, according to the Film One Box Office report.
 Okanlawon is best known for his roles in Netflix Originals, including King of Boys: The Return of the King (2021), Blood Sisters (2022), Elesin Oba: The King's Horseman (2022), and Lisabi: The Uprising (2024), as well as commercially successful films like Omo Ghetto: The Saga (2020), Prophetess (2021), and All's Fair in Love (2024).

 Early life

 Born in Lagos, Okanlawon is the son of Adeyemi Okanlawon, an aircraft engineer, and Adeyinka Okanlawon, a baker and entrepreneur.
 He began his education at Taikenny Nursery and Primary School and later attended the International School, Lagos.
 He also obtained a degree in Chemical engineering from the University of Lagos.
 Additionally, he earned a Certificate in Acting for Film from the Delyork Creative Academy.